 New nonexempt hires at Kenyon will always start at the salary grade minimum for the range in which the position is classified.

-Kenyon does not have a "comp time" policy.
-When occasional Saturday work is required, it is intended, when possible, to adjust work schedules so that employees can take an equivalent number of hours off prior to the scheduled additional Saturday hours.
+Federal wage and hour guidelines do not allow comp time for those employees who are classified as non-exempt (non-exempt means those who receive overtime pay when working over 40 hours per week.
+See “Employment Classifications” in this Handbook for further explanation.)
+For instance, when occasional evening or weekend work is required, it is intended, when possible, to adjust work schedules so that employees can take an equivalent number of hours off prior to the scheduled additional hours.
 Please note that this MUST be done in the same work week and is subject to all sick, personal, family and vacation time policies.

 Kenyon College is required by law to make certain deductions from your paycheck each time one is prepared.
 Among these are your federal, state and local income taxes and your contribution to Social Security as required by law.
 These deductions will be itemized on your check stub.
 The amount of the deductions may depend on your earnings and on the information you furnish on your W-4 form regarding the number of dependents/exemptions you claim.
 Any change in name, address, telephone number, marital status or number of exemptions must be reported to your supervisor and the Payroll Manager immediately, to ensure proper credit for tax purposes.
 The W-2 form you receive for each year indicates precisely how much of your earnings were deducted for these purposes.

 Any other mandatory deductions to be made from your paycheck, such as court-ordered attachments, will be explained whenever Kenyon is ordered to make such deductions.

 Note: See "Wage Assignments (Garnishments)" later on in this section for further information.